Server-WX/Android_Resize_Tool/README.md

 2. You Can Only type in Positive Numbers instead of Negatives, for example:<br>To enlarge the craft to 200%, enter number 2, to narrow it to 20%, enter 0.2

-3. Check the “Only For Diameter“ will modify the Width,Depth and other properties.<br>Check the ”Only For Size” will modify the Part Scale in the Tinker Panel.
+3. Check the "Only For Diameter" will modify the Width,Depth and other properties.<br>Check the "Only For Size" will modify the Part Scale in the Tinker Panel.

 4. Click Convert.